-This regulatory push comes as AI adoption in Philippine banking remains nascent.
-Many institutions are still running pilots.
+This regulatory push comes as AI adoption in Philippine banking remains nascent, with many institutions still running pilots.
 The industry is shifting from experimentation to accountable, scalable deployment — and BSP supervision is accelerating the timeline.

 24/7 customer support: Always on assistance at scale